Abhinav271828/summer21-CSO/Wk2/31May.md

 Taught by Prof. Avinash Sharma

 ## Integer Addition
-The sum of two $w$-bit numbers, may not fit in $w$ bits; it can take up to $w+1$.
+The sum of two $w$-bit numbers may not fit in $w$ bits; it can take up to $w+1$.
 This leads to overflow.
 The extra bits on the left are truncated.

 ![Unsigned Overflow](uoverflow.png)